 Income can sometimes be received immediately after an income generating asset is purchased.
 For example, dividend income may be received within a day of buying a stock.

 On the other hand, accomplishing the goal from capital gains investing often takes years.
-While there are exceptions, such as flipping real estate or short term stock trading, most investors have a very long term approach for achieving capital gains.
+While there are exceptions, such as flipping real estate, swing trading, or short term stock trading vs investing, capital gains are usually associated with buy and hold investing.